N02870941/mazes/docs/README.md

-In essence, this algorithm starts at a vertex `u`, randomly visits an adjacent vertex `v` that has not been visited yet - destroying barriers (walls of pixels) between the current and previous vertex, and repeats this until all vertices are visited.
+In essence, this algorithm starts at a vertex `u`, randomly visits an adjacent vertex `v` that has not been visited yet - destroying barriers (walls of pixels) between the current and previous vertex to create an edge, and repeats this until all vertices are visited and we have a spanning tree.

 # Maze solving
 Now that we have generated a maze, we want to solve it.
 Solving the maze can be done